-What’s more, our tax planning is complemented by all other aspects of our service, such as financial planning.
+What’s more, our tax planning is complemented by all other aspects of our service.
 We don’t just show you how to save money – we show you how to get the most out of that saving by using it to enhance your wealth and well-being, in ways that keep you in control of your money at all times.

 As of 2017, almost all working Australians can make a personal superannuation contribution for which they claim a tax deduction.
 For most people, this provides an immediate positive return on their investment.
 This article explains how to make the most of personal superannuation contributions.